graben1437/titan1withtp3.1/README.md

 This build also includes Titan pull requests 1195 and 1197.

-Build the latest TinkerPop 3.1-SNAPSHOT (master branch) first in order to have those jars available in your maven repository for this Titan build.
+Build TinkerPop 3.1-incubating (master branch) first in order to have those jars available in your maven repository for this Titan build.

 This Titan build works for: